 Designed by JSC Vympel Design Bureau, the Project 21980 class counter-sabotage vessels are intended for the protection of naval bases, ports and aquatic areas of the Russian Federation.

-The boats are also used to fight against sabotage and terrorist activities in the sea, as well as render assistance to the Border Service of the Russian Federation in their efforts to safeguard the state borders.
+The boats are also used to fight against sabotage and terrorist activities at sea, as well as render assistance to the Border Service of the Russian Federation in their efforts to safeguard the state borders.

-The Russian Navy has commissioned a total of 12 Project 21980 class counter-sabotage vessels as of November.
+The Russian Navy had commissioned a total of 12 Project 21980 class counter-sabotage vessels as of November 2016.

 Project 21980 class orders and deliveries

 Construction on the Project 21980 class counter-sabotage vessels began in 2008 and deliveries were commenced in 2009.
 The vessels are operational with the Russian Navy’s fleets, including the Baltic Fleet, Pacific Fleet, Black Sea Fleet and Caspian Flotilla.

 The Ministry of Defence of the Russian Federation selected three Russian shipbuilding companies JSC Zelenodolsk plant, named after A M Gorky, Vostochnaya Verf Shipyard and JSC Vympel Shipyard to build the Project 21980 class vessels.

 JSC Zelenodolsk plant was contracted to build up to nine boats and completed deliveries of the first seven by October 2014.
 Keels for the eighth and ninth vessels were laid in 2015.

 Vostochnaya Verf Shipyard built and delivered three vessels, while Vympel Shipyard agreed to construct four Project 21980 vessels.